sheki/parse-blog/content/note/books.md

 * The Choice: A Fable of Free Trade and Protection (3rd Edition)
 * Becoming a Technical Leader: An Organic Problem-Solving Approach
 * Extreme economies
-* How Learning Works
 * The Beginning of Infinity - Quantum Physics
 * Ideas in Food: Great Recipes and Why They Work: A Cookbook
 * Syrup Paperback -  hoot book
 * The Book of Disquiet (Penguin Classics) Paperback  - Great portugese book
 * The Invention of Science: A New History of the Scientific Revolution Reprint Edition
 * As I Walked Out One Midsummer Morning - travel book set in 1930s
-* The True Believer: Thoughts on the Nature of Mass Movements (Perennial Classics) Paperback – January 19, 2010
-* The Value of Everything: Making and Taking in the Global Economy - Critique of how the economy is not working.
 * Farsighted: How We Make the Decisions That Matter the Most
 * How to Succeed with People: Remarkably Easy Ways to Engage, Influence and Motivate Almost Anyone
 * Beyond Weird - Quantum Physics
-* Me, Myself, and Us: The Science of Personality and the Art of Well-Being
 * Games and Decisions: Introduction and Critical Survey (Dover Books on Mathematics)
 * Mindset: The New Psychology of Success
 * The Last Wilderness, A Journey into Silence